 This ebook is not a full-on beginner course, but it has a dedicated section for beginners.
 It’s easy to understand and provides great value.

->

-> The Photo eBook is one of the best guides on cityscape and landscape photography.
-It features impressive techniques, resulting in amazing images.
-While some parts are not fully up-to-date, its core content is extensive and elaborate, with great attention to detail.
+The Photo eBook is one of the best guides on cityscape and landscape photography.
+It features impressive techniques that result in amazing images.
+While some parts are not completely up to date, its core content is extensive and elaborate.
+And it has great attention to detail.

->

-> Despite being an ebook, this product actually contains more details in some key areas than the previous two video courses.
+Despite being an ebook, this product actually contains more details in some key areas than the previous video course.
 You’ll be equipped with pretty much all you need to know to be successful in the city and landscape niches.

->

-> I love it for its compactness, impressive imagery, friendly but professional writing style, and more.
+I love it for its compactness, impressive imagery, friendly but professional writing style, and more.
 But while it’s compact, it is actually the longest photography ebook I’ve read so far, at 274 densely packed pages.

 So, don’t expect it to be an overnight read, but it’s a rewarding one.
 Even if you’re a complete beginner, you’ll be able to create similarly stunning images in a short while.